 IV.B.1.
 The program must integrate the following ACGME Competencies into the curriculum: IV.B.1.a) Professionalism Fellows must demonstrate a commitment to professionalism and an adherence to ethical principles.
-(Core) IV.B.1.b) Patient Care and Procedural Skills

-Background and Intent: Quality patient care is safe, effective, timely, efficient, patientcentered, equitable, and designed to improve population health, while reducing per capita costs.
-In addition, there should be a focus on improving the clinician's wellbeing as a means to improve patient care and reduce burnout among residents, fellows, and practicing physicians.
+(Core) IV.B.1.b) Patient Care and Procedural Skills centered, equ and Intent: Quality patient care is safe, effective, timely, efficient, patient- itable, and designed to improve population health, while reducing per In addition, there should be a focus on improving the clinician's well-being as a means to improve patient care and reduce burnout among residents, fellows, and practicing physicians.
 IV.B.1.b).(1) Fellows must be able to provide patient care that is patient- and family-centered, compassionate, equitable, appropriate, and effective for the treatment of health problems and the promotion of health.
-(Core) IV.B.1.b).(1).(a) Fellows must demonstrate competence in the pre- operative evaluation of patients, making provisional diagnoses, initiation of diagnostic procedures, formation of preliminary treatment plans, and provision of outpatient follow-up care of surgical patients.
-(Core) IV.B.1.b).(1).(b) Follow-up care should include both short- and long- term evaluation and extended periodic longitudinal care, particularly with major congenital anomalies and neoplastic disorders.
+(Core) Fellows must demonstrate proficient skills in the IV.B.1.b).(1).(a) care of children and adults, including: (Core) conducting pre-operative evaluations; (Core) IV.B.1.b).(1).(a).(i) making therapeutic decisions; (Core) IV.B.1.b).(1).(a).(ii) IV.B.1.b).(1).(a).(iii) performing technical operative procedures; and, (Core) IV.B.1.b).(1).(a).(iii).(a) Fellows must document, in the ACGME Case Log System, a minimum of 75 150 major congenital cardiac surgery procedures as primary surgeon.
+(Core) A minimum of 50 of these IV.B.1.b).(1).(a).(iii).(a).(i) cases must be performed as primary surgeon in the first year of the program.
+(Core)

+IV.B.1.b).(1).(a).(iv) developing and implementing post-operative management plans.
+(Core) IV.B.1.b).(1).(b) must demonstrate competence in providing continuity of patient care longitudinally, including outpatient and inpatient care, and appropriate use of referrals, consultations, and community resources.
 (Core) IV.B.1.b).(2) Fellows must be able to perform all medical, diagnostic, and surgical procedures considered essential for the area of practice.
-(Core) IV.B.1.b).(2).(a) Fellows must demonstrate competence in surgical and peri-operative management, including: IV.B.1.b).(2).(a).(i) congenital, neoplastic, infectious, and other acquired conditions of the gastrointestinal system and other abdominal organs; diaphragm and thorax, exclusive of the heart; endocrine glands; head and neck; gonads and reproductive organs; integument; and blood and vascular system; (Core) IV.B.1.b).(2).(a).(ii) operative and non-operative traumatic conditions of the abdomen, chest, head and neck, and extremities, with sufficient experience in the management of children who have sustained injuries to multiple organs; (Core) IV.B.1.b).(2).(a).(iii) endoscopy of the airway and gastrointestinal tract, including laryngoscopy, bronchoscopy, esophagoscopy, gastroduodenoscopy, and lower intestinal endoscopy; (Core)
+(Core) IV.B.1.b).(2).(a) Fellows must develop competence in performing congenital cardiac procedures, including: (Core) IV.B.1.b).(2).(a).(i) ventricular septal defects; (Core) IV.B.1.b).(2).(a).(i).(a) A minimum of five ventricular septal defect repairs must be performed.
+(Core) IV.B.1.b).(2).(a).(ii) atrioventricular septal defects; (Core) I V.B.1.b).(2).(a).(ii).(a) A minimum of four atrioventricular septal defect repairs must be performed.
+(Core) IV.B.1.b).(2).(a).(iii) arterial switches ; ,which must include a combination of arterial switch Norwood, Damus-Kaye-Stansel, and truncus arteriosus repair; (Core) IV.B.1.b).(2).(a).(iii).(a) A minimum of five of any combination of arterial switch Norwood, Damus-Kaye-Stansel, Truncus Arteriosus repair must be performed.
+(Core) IV.B.1.b).(2).(a).(iv) arch reconstructions, including coarctation procedures; (Core) IV.B.1.b).(2).(a).(iv).(a) A minimum of four arch reconstructions, including coarctation repair, must be performed.
+(Core) IV.B.1.b).(2).(a).(v) repair of Tetralogy of Fallot; (Core)